5 Poems About Social Anxiety That You Need to Read

 Mind succumbed by familiar loneliness, dark, empty, distant

-Hands dripping like a facet, cold, wet, tremors
+Hands dripping like a faucet, cold, wet, tremors

 Heart pounding to my eardrums, thump, thump, thump